 There are several elements that should be considered when planning for a technology integration following a merger or acquisition.
-This framework will help form the foundations of an integration effort that builds on the strengths of both companies to drive the business goals of the unified whole.
+This framework will help form the foundations of a merger and acquisition technology checklist that builds on the strengths of both companies to drive the business goals of the unified whole.

-Synergy – The integration should combine pieces of each company to form a more complete, more effective whole.
+Synergy – A merger and acquisition technology checklist should combine pieces of each company to form a more complete, more effective whole.
 This involves the maximization of revenue streams through embedding key products from the target company into the parent company, or vice versa.
 It also involves recognizing that some elements should be left segregated in order to achieve maximum cost effectiveness or efficiency.
-Elements that should be considered include people, operational elements, applications and services, and enabling technology.
+Elements that should be considered include: people, operations, applications, services, and enabling technology.

 Time to Market – As a combined entity, a variety of factors will change the time to market for products and services.
 Leveraging skills and resources from both companies can help expedite development, testing, and production, allowing products to be created faster and less expensively.
-In some cases, this can also work in the opposite direction, as integration problems can cause inefficiency and other problems.
+In some cases, this can also work in the opposite direction, as problems with your merger and acquisition technology can cause inefficiency and other problems.

-Cost – The costs of any integration efforts will be a major component of developing effective strategies.
+Cost – The costs of any high-tech mergers and acquisitions efforts will be a major component of developing effective strategies.
 Companies must examine the expenses of a chosen integration roadmap, as well as the savings it will allow for, in order to make better decisions about what to keep segregated and what to combine.

 Innovation – Bringing together the varied talent and resources of two companies can lead to a dramatic increase in innovation.
 Companies may have the ability to develop new products faster, combine technologies to create more effective solutions, and benefit from an influx of ideas.
 However, it is also important to take steps to make sure that innovation is not stifled by incompatible culture changes or processes that aren’t effective in a new environment.

-In order to agree upon an integration model and ensure that the IT organization is ready to carry out the necessary changes demanded by that model, careful evaluation and planning is necessary.
+In order to agree upon an integration model and ensure that the IT organization is ready to carry out the necessary changes demanded by its related merger and acquisition technology checklist, careful evaluation and planning is necessary.

 - People and organization – Assessments must evaluate the skills, capabilities, and overall organizational structure of both companies.
 Look for overlaps in employee capabilities, potential power structure problems, and any issues that could arise from mismatched culture.

 - Processes – Each company has processes in place of particular maturity levels and other characteristics.
-Learning how to mesh the way both companies accomplish goals is a critical step in achieving a successful union.
+Learning how to mesh the way both companies accomplish goals is a critical step in achieving successful tech company mergers.

-- Infrastructure & Applications – A careful inventory of each company’s applications, systems, and infrastructure must be made to look for areas of overlap and to allocate resources in the most effective way.
+- Infrastructure and applications – A careful inventory of each company’s applications, systems, and infrastructure must be made to look for areas of overlap and to allocate resources in the most effective way.
 Other issues to address include relative scalability of infrastructure, the suitability of adopting resources to new tasks, and adherence to industry best practices.

-- Strategic alignment & governance – During a merger or acquisition, there should be mechanisms in place to ensure each company is aligned in terms of its goals and accountability.
+- Strategic alignment and governance – During high-tech mergers and acquisitions, there should be mechanisms in place to ensure each company is aligned in terms of its goals and accountability.
 This will help avoid conflicts of interest and problems in the power structure of the new organization.

-Create timeline & project portfolio – After making an assessment of the current state and deciding on an integration model, companies must begin creating a plan for the projects necessary to accomplish those goals.
+Create timeline and project portfolio – After making an assessment of the current state and deciding on a merger and acquisition technology model, companies must begin creating a plan for the projects necessary to accomplish those goals.
 This should involve a structured timeline with milestones and metrics to judge progress.
-This allows IT to prioritize projects according to the needs of the business and allows for a more organized approach to integration.
+This allows IT to prioritize projects according to the needs of the business and allows for a more organized approach to tech company mergers.

 Address risk mitigation – Technology integration inherently involves risk.
-IT leaders should look at every decision in terms of the potential costs and pitfalls compared to its benefits.
-This allows for planning that is based on logical analysis of the facts and reduces the chances that the integration will fail due to unforeseen outcomes.
+IT leaders should look at every decision in terms of merger and acquisition risk management, evaluating the potential costs and pitfalls compared to its benefits.
+This allows for planning that is based on a logical analysis of the facts and reduces any chance of the integration failing due to unforeseen outcomes.

 Have a Question?
 Just Ask